Oak Alley Plantation - Vacherie, Louisiana |

 Words your mother said the other day,

-about knowing the last time was the last
+last time was the last

 so we might remember it, made me recall